Morriz/itsUP/README.md

 ### Utility scripts

-- `bin/update-certs.py`: pull certs and reload the proxy if any certs were created or updated.
-You could run this in a crontab every week if you want to stay up to date.
+- ~~`bin/update-certs.py`: pull certs and reload the proxy if any certs were created or updated.
+You could run this in a crontab every week if you want to stay up to date.~~ (Obsolete since migration to Treaefik)
 - `bin/write-artifacts.py`: after updating `db.yml` you can run this script to generate new artifacts.
 - `bin/validate-db.py`: also ran from `bin/write-artifacts.py`
 - `bin/requirements-update.sh`: You may want to update requirements once in a while ;)